Growth Trends for Related Jobs

 Most employers hire editors who have at least a bachelor’s degree in journalism, English, communications or a subject related to the publication’s primary focus.
 Editors often begin their careers as writers and seek editorial positions after developing a strong portfolio of work.

-In 2016, more than 127,000 editors worked in the United States, according to the BLS.
+In 2016, more than 118,300 editors worked in the United States, according to the BLS.
 Book publishers, magazines and newspapers employed the majority of editors.
-In 2017, editors earned a median salary of around $59,000.
+In 2020, editors earned a median salary of around $63,400.
 The highest earners worked in science and technology sectors, closely followed by those working for civic, religious and professional organizations.
-The BLS expects employment for editors to remain at current levels through 2026.
+The BLS expects employment for editors to decline slightly through 2030.

 Photographers capture and edit photographs that illustrate print, broadcast or online articles, or serve as standalone galleries to visually present a story.
 Photojournalists and photographers must possess an expert understanding of photo equipment, such as digital cameras and photo editing software, as well as knowledge of the role light plays in recording an image and visually expressing a mood.
 Some photographers work in studios and use artificial lights to illuminate a subject, while others work on location in existing light conditions.